4 Email Templates to Keep in Touch

 Some time ago I wrote about Four Winning Approaches to Writing a Cold Email.
 Hopefully that article helped you break through the hundreds of emails your prospect gets every day.
-It’s one of the most popular posts on the site, so it’s helping someone out there.
 But now you’ve got to keep in touch and build trust with this person.
 Here are three examples of “Keeping in Touch” emails, plus a “Getting Back in Touch” template.
 As a reminder, the four approaches are:

 - Adding Value

 In all cases, your email should be: specific | detailed | genuine.

 “Specific” means you could get through the prospect’s personal spam filter.